ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Iteration over the sequence of values in a 1D array is straightforward.

 When NumPy needs to iterate over the values in `a` (e.g. to sum them with `a.sum()`), it can see that there are 12 values along the axis (i.e. `a.shape[0]`), with each one separated by 8 bytes.
-It knows where to begin reading from in the memory buffer and to get the next item it jumps 8 bytes forward to the new memory address.
+It knows where to begin reading from in the memory buffer (the offset) and to get the next item it jumps 8 bytes forward to the new memory address.

 For slices, the start position in the buffer will change along with the shape (and possibly the stride if a step parameter has been used), but the idea is exactly the same.

 ### N-Dimensions

-The same ideas apply in all higher dimensions.
-The array just has more axes, and NumPy must keep track of how to move between these axes when traversing the items in sequence.
+The same ideas for apply in all higher dimensions.
+The array just has more axes and NumPy must keep track of how to move between these axes when traversing the items in sequence.

 Let's look again at `b`, our 2D array with three rows and four columns: